joellacarman/joellacarman.github.io/_posts/2022-06-30-abortion-law-tracker.md

 After the Dobbs decision, our team set out to track evolving abortion laws across the country and to provide the information in a way that would be useful to the readers.

-I designed and built this simple presentation of the laws on a tight timeline and am happy with how maintainable it has been, a key requirement for something like this is built to update.
+I designed and built this simple presentation of the laws on a tight timeline.
+I am happy with how maintainable it has been, a key requirement for something like this is built to update.

 ![Abortion law tracker screenshot](/assets/newer/abortion-laws.jpg)